doc4d/docs/docs/WritePro/commands/wp-delete-style-sheet.md

 When the style sheet to delete belongs to a [hierarchical paragraph style sheet](../user-legacy/stylesheets.md#hierarchical-paragraph-style-sheets), the behavior depends on the level being removed.
 You can delete:
 * the root-level style sheet, or
-* a specific sub-level style sheet by providing the optional `listLevelIndex` parameter.
+* a specific sub-level style sheet by providing the optional *listLevelIndex* parameter.

-If `listLevelIndex` is omitted, the root-level style sheet is deleted.
-All associated sub-level style sheets are deleted automatically and the entire hierarchical structure is removed from the document.
+When you delete the root-level style sheet (by passing 1 in the *listLevelIndex* parameter or ommitting it), all associated sub-level style sheets are deleted automatically and the entire hierarchical structure is removed from the document.

-When a sub-level style sheet is deleted:
+When you delete a sub-level style sheet:
 * The `wk list level index` of all subsequent sub-level style sheets is decremented to maintain continuous level numbering.
 * The names of the affected sub-level style sheets are updated to reflect their new level index.
 * The `wk list level count` attribute of the root style sheet and all remaining sub-level style sheets is decremented to match the new total number of levels.

-The command performs no action if the specified level does not exist, or if the style sheet is not part of a hierarchical list and `listLevelIndex` is greater than 1.
+The command performs no action if the specified level does not exist, or if the style sheet is not part of a hierarchical list and *listLevelIndex* is greater than 1.

 **Note**: The default ("Normal") style sheet can not be deleted.